 GBI is committed to safeguarding its reputation as a reliable, professional, and trustworthy provider of financial services in the eyes of all stakeholders, including regulators, shareholders, clients, and society.
-The Bank avoids activities, which might lead to insufficient compliance with internal policies or external regulations and, which may generate reputational risk in the eyes of all stakeholders, including regulators, shareholders, clients and society.
+The Bank avoids activities, which might lead to insufficient compliance with internal policies or external regulations and, which may generate reputational risk in the eyes of all stakeholders mentioned above..
 The impact of reputation risk is also included within the scope of liquidity risk management and the Recovery Plan.